info@gunnersreview.com

 Which has more recoil: .300 Win Mag or .338 Win Mag?

-The .338 Win Mag has significantly more recoil, generating approximately 30-35 ft-lbs of recoil energy compared to the .300 Win Mag’s 20-25 ft-lbs – roughly 50% more.
-In practical terms, the .300 Win Mag delivers a manageable push that most shooters can handle comfortably, while the .338 Win Mag produces a sharp, heavy thump that can be challenging for recoil-sensitive shooters.
-Proper rifle fit, weight, and recoil pads are essential for comfortable shooting with the .338.
+The .338 Win Mag has significantly more recoil.
+It generates approximately 30-35 ft-lbs of recoil energy compared to the .300 Win Mag’s 20-25 ft-lbs, roughly 50% more.
+In practical terms, the .300 Win Mag delivers a manageable push that most shooters can handle comfortably.
+In contrast, the .338 Win Mag produces a sharp, heavy thump that can be challenging for recoil-sensitive shooters.

 Is the .300 Win Mag enough gun for elk?